maelysjb/Character-Generation-for-Comics/code_models/Dreambooth-SDXL/README.md

 ## Trigger words

-You should use An image of unicorn girl in a onesie to trigger the image generation.
+You should use An image of UnicornGirl to trigger the image generation.

 ## Download model

 Weights for this model are available in Safetensors format.

-[Download](arimiche/trial_model/tree/main) them in the Files & versions tab.
+[Download](arimiche/1000steps_original/tree/main) them in the Files & versions tab.